This post may include affiliate links.

 They Did What They Knew Best

 A great aha moment for me came during a Red Table talk by Jada Smith.
-She was talking about her father and she saying (please don’t quote me for it as this is from memory!) that she understood her father did the best he knew how to and that had nothing to do with her.
+She was talking about her father, and she said (please don’t quote me for it as this is from memory!) that she understood her father did the best he knew how to and that had nothing to do with her.

-Sometimes when someone has done wrong by us or hurt us, we think that this is a reflection of us and take it personally.
-Jada mentioning this helped me to make peace with my own situation with my dad by myself.
-It helped me to stop personalizing his actions and realize that people can only meet us as far as they can go.
+Sometimes when someone has done wrong to us or hurt us, we think that this is a reflection of us and take it personally.
+Jada mentioning this helped me to make peace with my situation with my dad by myself.
+It helped me stop personalizing his actions and realize that people can only meet us as far as they can.
 Everybody is different.
 Every journey is different.
 Every person’s growth is different.

-Usually, someone’s actions are more a reflection of where they are in their life rather than about us.
-This is an important part of forgiving someone. it’s about realizing that sometimes, their actions have nothing to do with us and more about whether they are along their journey.
-Accepting and acknowleding this helps us to move forward and forgive regardless of their actions.
+Usually, someone’s actions reflect where they are in their life rather than about us.
+This is an important part of forgiving someone.
+It’s about realizing that sometimes, their actions have nothing to do with us and more about whether they are along their journey.
+Accepting and acknowledging this helps us move forward and forgive regardless of their actions.

 “It is in pardoning that we are pardoned.” – Francis of Assisi